elcicd/el-CICD-docs/README.md

 Continuous Deployment, also confusingly known as CD, is the practice of automating promotions through some or all environments including through production.
 In order to implement this type of system, it first requires a very mature team with excellent automated testing coverage and writing capabilities.
 Very few teams are able to meet that standard.
 It also requires a project in which it is possible for automated testing to fully cover all the requirements of the project.
 Projects requiring user acceptance testing do not meet this requirement, for example.

-el-CICD does not address this issue, and is not designed with this functionality in mind for the future considering the very high bar and unique circumstances that must be met for a project to support it.
+el-CICD does not address this issue, and is not designed with this functionality in mind now or for the future considering the very high bar and unique circumstances that must be met for a project to support it.
 This topic is only presented for completeness and acknowledging the confusion that sometimes arises between Continuous Delivery and Continuous Deployment.

-Automated building and deployment to Dev is the one exception.
+Note that the automated building and deployment to Dev is not to be considered an example of Continuous Deployment.
+Code must be manually merged into the Development Branch to trigger the build, and best practices requires that developers work on features in separate feature branches before manually merging, and thus triggering The Build.

 ## Tools